OSGConnect/connectbook/start/account/generate-add-sshkey.md

 ### Unix-based operating system (Linux/Mac) or latest Windows 10 versions

+We will create a key in the .ssh directory of your computer.
 Open a terminal on your local computer and run the following commands:

      mkdir ~/.ssh
      chmod 700 ~/.ssh
      ssh-keygen -t rsa

+For the newer OS versions the .ssh directory is already created and the first command is redundant.
 The last command will produce a prompt similar to

      Generating public/private rsa key pair.
      Enter file in which to save the key (/home/<local_user_name>/.ssh/id_rsa):